Last Updated on September 13, 2022 by Heally

 - Register with the state of Massachusetts: Finally, bring your pin number, a valid ID such as a license or state ID, and a photo of yourself, go to the Mass Virtual Gateway and follow the instructions to fill out the form.

 Read on for detailed instructions and additional information on how to get a medical card in MA and other frequently asked questions, like how much is a Massachusetts medical card.
 Please visit our blog to get up-to-date information on the latest news regarding cannabis laws and reforms.

 How to Get a Medical Card in MA in Three Steps

 1. Determine if you are qualified

 Massachusetts residents can qualify for the Medical Marijuana program if they have a debilitating medical condition.
 The government of Massachusetts defines a medical condition as “debilitating” if it “causes weakness, cachexia, wasting syndrome, intractable pain, or nausea, or impairing strength or ability, and progresses to an extent where one or more of a patient’s major life activities is substantially limited.”

-Some qualifying conditions include:
+Some qualifying conditions for a Mass MMJ card include: